|

 Subscriber Line (DSL), to more advanced technologies like fiber-optic systems.

-This initiative aims to provide Americans with faster and more reliable internet
+provide Americans with faster and more reliable internet services.

-DSL technology, which transmits data over copper telephone lines,
+DSL technology, which transmits data over copper telephone lines, has been a staple of

-has been a staple of internet connectivity for decades.
-However, it has inherent
+internet connectivity for decades.
+However, it has inherent limitations in speed and

-Fiber-optic technology, on the other hand, uses light to transmit data through
+reliability compared to modern alternatives.
+Fiber-optic technology, on the other hand, uses

-glass fibers, offering significantly higher speeds and greater reliability.
-The
+light to transmit data through glass fibers, offering significantly higher speeds and

-upgrade their infrastructure accordingly.
+providers to upgrade their infrastructure accordingly.

 FCC's Role in Technology Transitions